Luxed/nvim-config/notes.md

   - is expression not highlighting type
   - catch's "when" keyword not highlighted
   - maybe "default" should be highlighted as a "keyword operator" instead of a "keyword"
+  - `:` and `??` are not highlighted
+  - In `new Type()`, "Type" should be highlighted as constructor
+  - `where T : EntityBase`, "EntityBase" is not highlighted, it should be "type"